floydnant/rockket/README.md

 ## Linting and Formatting
 You can run these commands in both the client and server directories.

-To check for code quality run
+To check for code quality, run
 ```sh
 npm run lint
 ```
-To check for code quality and fix potential problems and/or format the code run
+To fix potential problems and/or format the code, run
 ```sh
 npm run lint:fix
 ```